ashwanisanuraj/E-Commerce/README.md

 - Checkout and Payment
 - Order Management: View and manage order history

+## E-Commerce Admin App

+Admin app to upload products for E-Commerce app *E-Commerce Admin App repository haven't been uploaded to been Firebase Storage safe from spamming by random users

 ## Demo
 Here is a demo with Macbook Air M1